Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Scenarios

 The obvious alternative is to invest in stocks.
 We can check how the same sum behaves if invested in stocks or contributed to the second pillar.
-First of all, let’s run some scenarios to see how that works.
+First, we run some scenarios to see how that works.
+We will simulate a one-time investment of 10’000 CHF.

 Obviously, in practice, you will not get 5% per year.
 You may get 10% one year and -20% the next year.
 But this is how the stock market works, and I am prepared for this.
 You can only expect average returns over the long term.

-Now, some people are counting on about 7% of return per year.
-So, let’s see how that will go:
+Now, some people are counting on about 7% of yearly returns.
+So, here is how that will go:

 With 7% of stock returns per year, the return on the second pillar contributions is dwarfed.
+Even the highest marginal tax rates would be beaten after less than ten years.
 Compounding gets stronger and stronger as the returns increase.
-After twenty years, your stocks will be worth more than twice your second pillar contribution.

 However, there are other considerations.
-First of all, it will depend on the term of your investing.
-If you are investing in the long term, it is probably better to stick with stocks.
+First, it will depend on the term of your investment.
+If you are investing long-term, it is probably better to stick with stocks.
 But if you are to get access to your second pillar soon, it may be a solid investment.
-It could be a good investment if you will retire soon or build a house or start a company in the medium term.
+It could be a good investment if you retire soon, build a house, or start a company in the medium term.

 But do not forget that voluntary contributions are blocked for three years.
-So if you intend to buy a house in the next three years, you should not invest in the second pillar.
-If you plan to buy a house without the second pillar, then you can continue your contributions if you have enough cash for the downpayment.
+So, if you intend to buy a house in the next three years, you should not invest in the second pillar (unless you already have enough in the second pillar without the voluntary contribution).
+If you plan to buy a house without the second pillar, you can continue your contributions if you have enough cash for the downpayment.

 The other consideration is whether you need bonds in your net worth.